 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.

-I have learnt that pronunciation is probably the most neglected aspect of English language teaching which I totally agree based on my current and previous teaching experiences.
+I have learnt that pronunciation is probably the most neglected aspect of English language teaching which I totally agree based on my current and previous teaching experience.

-However, an effective teacher should consider the teaching of pronunciation an integral part of the course, and to this, it is important to understand how the phonology works.
+However, an effective teacher should consider the teaching of pronunciation an integral part of the course, and to this, it is important to understand how the phonology work.

-Following this, I have learnt what intonation comprises such as the patterns of intonation (rise/fall, fall/rise and flat intonation) which have difference meaning and how and what circumstances to use each of them.
-Unit 13 has also taught useful techniques for indicating and teaching intonation.
+Following this, I have learnt what intonation comprises such as the patterns of intonation (rise/fall, fall/rise and flat intonation) which have difference meaning and how and what circumstances to use each of the.

-Then, Unit 13 explained in detail the second aspect of the phonology which is the stress and the different meaning of a sentence according to the stress given to the particular word and ways of interpreting a sentence.
-Additionally, Unit 13 has taught the some of the techniques for indication and teaching stress.
+Then, Unit 13 explained in detail the second aspect of the phonology which is the stress and the different meaning of a sentence according to the stress given to the particular word and ways of interpreting a sentenc.

-The final aspect of this Unit was the manner of articulation which is the name is kind if self-explanatory and can be categorised as follows: plosive, affricate, fricative, nasal, lateral and approximant.
-In addition to this, Unit 13 has also highlighted the teaching techniques for the pronunciation of individual sounds.
+The final aspect of this Unit was the manner of articulation which is the name is kind if self-explanatory and can be categorised as follows: plosive, affricate, fricative, nasal, lateral and approximan.